jafortes/SpringRestApi/README.md

+#
-# SpringRestApi
+# Coding Challenge Using SpringRestApi
-TP Families with Spring Boot
+# Family&Families Members
+#

+Tools that will need:
+-Maven
+-JDK1.8
+-IDE(STS,Eclipe..)

+How to Use:
-Use:Spring Tool Suit 3/Maven Build
+- Install Spring Tool Suit 3/Maven Build
+- GitHub:Download Sources
+- Import Project to Spring Tool Suit

-On workspace tab on tree inside: restapi/src/main/java/com.tp.challenge.restapi RestapiApplication.java
+ - On workspace tab on tree inside: restapi/src/main/java/com.tp.challenge.restapi RestapiApplication.java
-Run As..Spring Boot App.
+Run As..Spring Boot App

-See OpenAPI 3 specification docs: http://localhost:8080/swagger-ui-custom.html
+ - Run Unit Tests

-Import Postman collection json file to import all operations asked to function on this project
+ - Import Postman collection json file on root to POSTMAN to Test RESP APIs and import all operations asked to function on this project

+To see OpenAPI 3 specification docs: http://localhost:8080/swagger-ui-custom.html